abipalli/semioverse/README.md

 This mirrors the way human cognition often works: we constantly make connections between seemingly unrelated concepts based on their shared properties or associated ideas.
 A classic example is how the word 'network' has been borrowed from its original physical sense (a net-like structure) to describe social and computer systems.

-With metaphor-dive, the Card graph could potentially support more sophisticated forms of reasoning, including analogical and metaphorical thinking.
-It could enable a form of computational creativity, where new connections between concepts are generated dynamically based on their metaphorical relationships.
-By combining direct (literal) and indirect (metaphorical) relationships, the Card graph could evolve and expand in a more organic and dynamic way, closely mirroring the way human knowledge grows.
+With metaphor-dive, the Card graph can support more sophisticated forms of reasoning, including analogical and metaphorical thinking.
+It can enable a form of computational creativity, where new connections between concepts are generated dynamically based on their metaphorical relationships.
+By combining direct (literal) and indirect (metaphorical) relationships, the Card graph can evolve and expand in a more organic and dynamic way, closely mirroring the way human knowledge grows.

 # Cyclic Tautologies

 Reason as Testing Laws, cyclic tautologies in the card-graph upon interpretation through rules of inference.

+# Beyond the Literary Form

+Cards going byeond our current literary form.
+Speaking in card graphs, icons as networks made sensual.
+Metaphoric expression, poetics.

 # Install

+[!]
+A default Card Casting Interface is still under construction, so this installation doesnt yet present anything interesting asides from networking. [!]

 In the future distributed networking will occur in the browser with no need for installation.
 Currently however, using hyperswarm requires us to run locally using node.